sirahc5/Gender-classification/README.md

 # Gender-classification
-This file just involves me purposelessly playing around with scikit-learn using a few lines of code and a rudimentary dataset (seen in one of Siraj Raval's Youtube videos).
+This repo just involves me purposelessly playing around with scikit-learn using a few lines of code and a rudimentary dataset (seen in one of Siraj Raval's Youtube videos).